Liposuction in Ann Arbor, Michigan

 During your consultation, Dr. Malhotra will thoroughly discuss all liposuction details, including cost, procedure, and aftercare.
 Michigan patients can trust Dr. Malhotra to safely and effectively remove their unwanted bulges and improve their body contours.

 Why not schedule your appointment for liposuction with Michigan plastic surgeon Dr. Pramit Malhotra today?
-Request your complimentary consultation online, or call our Jackson office at (517) 789-9800 or our Ann Arbor office at (734) 913-5100.
+Request your consultation online, or call our Jackson office at (517) 789-9800 or our Ann Arbor office at (734) 913-5100.

 People seeking liposuction in Michigan often have questions about the procedure.
 Dr. Pramit Malhotra seeks to provide answers personally during individualized consultations, but many patients prefer to be prepared for the consultation with some basic knowledge of the plastic surgery procedure.